 The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports the government monitored private online communications without appropriate legal authority.
-According to the International Telecommunication Union, 26.5 percent of individuals had access to the internet in 2016.
+According to the International Telecommunication Union, 11 percent of individuals used the internet in 2017.